Uvalde County, Texas: 2017 church bus crash

-On March 29, 2017, thirteen senior citizens from the First Baptist Church of New Braunfels in Comal County who had completed a retreat at Alto Frio Baptist Encampment near Leakey in Real County were killed when Jack D. Young, the 20-year-old driver of a pickup, crashed into the church minivan on U.S. Highway 83 inside Uvalde County near Garner State Park.
+On March 29, 2017, 13 senior citizens from the First Baptist Church of New Braunfels in Comal County, who had completed a retreat at Alto Frio Baptist Encampment near Leakey in Real County, were killed when Jack D. Young, the 20-year-old driver of a pickup, crashed into the church minivan on U.S. Highway 83 in Uvalde County near Garner State Park.
 One person survived the crash in critical condition.
 The collision was one of the deadliest in memory in Uvalde County.

 Young, who worked on his father's ranch and at a golf course and had no criminal record, told a witness, "I'm sorry, I'm sorry," and said that he had been on his cell phone at the time of the crash.
-Jody Kuchler, a welder from Leakey who saw the accident, said that the driver of the church vehicle moved over to try to avoid Young's incoming pickup but was blocked by the presence of a guard rail.
+Jody Kuchler, a welder from Leakey who saw the accident, said that the driver of the church vehicle moved over to try to avoid Young's incoming pickup, but was blocked by the presence of a guard rail.

 2022 school shooting

-On May 24, 2022, 19 children and two teachers were killed in a school shooting in Uvalde, Texas.
+On May 24, 2022, 19 children and two teachers were killed in a school shooting in Uvalde.
 The shooter, Salvador Rolando Ramos, had shot his grandmother before driving to Robb Elementary School, where he entered the building without opposition.
 Local officers, believing the shooter to be barricaded safely inside the school, stood outside waiting for further instruction.
-Video shows local officers forcing parents behind police tape, pinning them down and threatening to tase them, preventing them from trying to save their children's lives.
+Video shows local officers forcing parents behind police tape, pinning them down, and threatening to tase them, preventing them from trying to save their children's lives.
 After an hour, the killer was shot by BORTAC agents.

 Geography

-According to the United States Census Bureau, the county has a total area of 1559 sqmi, of which 1552 sqmi is land and 6.7 sqmi (0.4%) is water.
+According to the United States Census Bureau, the county has a total area of 1559 sqmi, of which 6.7 sqmi (0.4%) are covered by water.